Rosappu Ravikkaikari

-Vandichakkaram, written by Chakravarthy, was originally intended to be the 100th film for Sivakumar as an actor; however, after Chakravarthy and producer Thirupur Mani of Vivekananda Pictures saw Parasangada Gendethimma, they told Sivakumar that a remake of this film would be a better fit as his 100th film.
+Rosappu Ravikkaikari was produced by Thirupur Mani of Vivekananda Pictures, and is the 100th film of Sivakumar as an actor.
 It is the debut of screenwriter Vijay Krishnaraj (credited as Krishna), and Chakravarthy as an actor in Tamil cinema.
+Filming took place between February and March 1979, in places including Yercaud.
 The music was composed by Ilaiyaraaja, editing was handled by T. P. Sekar and cinematography by R. N. K. Prasad.

 Rosappu Ravikkaikari was released on 18 May 1979.
 The film became a critical and commercial success, running for over 100 days in theatres.
 For his performance, Sivakumar won the Filmfare Award for Best Actor – Tamil.